fish-shell/fish-shell/doc_src/cmds/type.rst

 Description
 -----------

+.. only:: builder_man

+          NOTE: This page documents the fish builtin ``type``.
+          To see the documentation on any non-fish versions, use ``command man type``.

 With no options, :command:`type` indicates how each *NAME* would be interpreted if used as a command name.

 The following options are available: